 - the difference a grant would make, to the organisation, the general public or other audiences.

 - individual conservation projects (but we may consider conservation work as part of a wider request)

 Applying to the Fund

+The online application portal for the Museums and Galleries Fund will be open from Wednesday 14 October 2020.
 As for all other applications, we have a two-stage process.
-First-stage applications must be received by 5pm on Friday 29 November 2019 through our online portal.
-We expect to make decisions in spring 2020, so you should plan for the work funded by a grant to start from or after June 2020.
+First-stage applications must be received by 5pm on Friday 8 January 2021.
+We expect to make decisions in spring 2021, so you should plan for the work funded by a grant to start from or after June 2021.

 - how your proposal matches what we fund and are looking for (see above).

-- You will need to upload a copy of your most up to date financial information.
 If you are a charity, a copy of your most recent annual accounts.
-If you are part of a larger organisation (such as a University or Local Authority) please provide an income and expenditure statement for the running costs of your cost centre, department or unit
+If you are part of a larger organisation (such as a university or local authority) please provide an income and expenditure statement for the running costs of your department or unit.

-Once you have created your online account and uploaded your first stage application you will receive an instant confirmation.
-We will be in touch within one month regarding next steps and to request any additional information if necessary.
+Once you have created your online account and uploaded your first-stage application you will receive an instant confirmation.

-If your application proceeds to second stage, we will ask for a more detailed proposal and additional information.
-Then we will arrange to meet you to find out more about your work and organisation, with visits taking place during March and April.
+If we invite you to apply for the second stage, we will ask for a more detailed application, and arrange to meet you virtually or in person, circumstances allowing, to find out more about you and your work.